-- 3.1 The Parish is part of the Horsham District, the South Downs National Park and West Sussex County.
-Each of these administrations has policies and proposals that have a significant influence on the strategy and detailed content of the HNP. - 3.2 The National Planning Policy Framework (NPPF) published by the Government in 2018 is also an important guide in the preparation of local plans and neighbourhood development plans.
-The HNP must demonstrate that it is consistent with the provisions of the NPPF. - 3.3 The HNP must be in general conformity with the strategic policies of the development plan as required by the 2012 Regulations. - 3.4 The HNP seeks to be in general conformity with the strategic policies of the HDPF. - 3.5 The HDPF contains a wide range of strategic and development management policies covering the fourteen year plan period of 2017 to 2031.
+3.1 The Parish is part of the Horsham District, the South Downs National Park and West Sussex County.
+Each of these administrations has policies and proposals that have a significant influence on the strategy and detailed content of the HNP.

+3.2 The National Planning Policy Framework (NPPF) published by the Government in 2019 is also an important guide in the preparation of local plans and neighbourhood development plans.
+The HNP must demonstrate that it is consistent with the provisions of the NPPF.

+3.3 The HNP must be in general conformity with the strategic policies of the development plan as required by the 2012 Regulations.

+3.4 The HNP seeks to be in general conformity with the strategic policies of both the HDPF and the South Downs Local plan.

+3.5 The HDPF contains a wide range of strategic and development management policies covering the fourteen year plan period of 2017 to 2031.
 The plan acknowledges the important, complementary role of neighbourhood plans in forming the development plan for the District.
 It states that "many local needs and objectives will be identified and met through neighbourhood plans and this will include the identification of locally specific issues and requirements (including) the allocation of sites ..."
+(HDPF para 2.11, p7).
+The south-eastern part of the neighbourhood area is located within the South Downs National Park.
+As such future development in this area is controlled by the adopted South Downs Local Plan.
+The Plan was adopted in July 2019.
+It is primarily a landscape-led Plan.
+Strategic Policies SD4, 5 and 6 address Landscape Character, Design and Views respectively.

-(HDPF para 2.11, p7). - 3.6 The vision of the HDPF is of a "dynamic District (which has) ... retained its remote but not isolated rural identity and villages their separate, distinctive and varied characters and have been able to accommodate appropriate development for local people and to support the community" (HDPF para.
-3.8, p10). - 3.7 The HDPF identifies a series of strategic policies that set the policy framework for all the neighbourhood plans in the District: - Policy 2 Strategic Development establishing the key principles for all development in the District, including how development around the edges of existing rural settlements should be managed. - Policy 3 Development Hierarchy defining the position of all settlements in the District into a hierarchy based on their population and services; Henfield is identified as a 'Larger Village' and Small Dole a 'Smaller Village'. - Policy 4 Settlement Expansion providing for the growth of settlements to meeting identified local housing, employment and community needs. - Policy 9 Employment Development protecting existing employment sites and encouraging their appropriate expansion. - Policy 10 Rural Economic Development encouraging development to promote local employment opportunities. - Policy 12 Vitality & Viability of Existing Retail Centres defining Henfield as a 'Secondary Centre' in the District retail hierarchy. - Policy 13 Town Centre Uses managing the mix of village centre uses. - Policy 15 Housing Provision requiring neighbourhood plans to make provision in total for 1,500 new homes in the plan period, reflecting the position of settlements in the hierarchy of Policy. - Policy 25 Natural Environment and Landscape Character protecting the landscape, landform and development pattern of the District. - Policy 26 Countryside Protection protecting the rural character of the countryside beyond defined settlement boundaries. - Policy 27 Settlement Coalescence preventing development that will lead to the coalescence of settlements.
+3.6 The vision of the HDPF is of a "dynamic District (which has) ... retained its remote but not isolated rural identity and villages their separate, distinctive and varied characters and have been able to accommodate appropriate development for local people and to support the community" (HDPF para.
+3.8, p10).

+3.7 The HDPF identifies a series of strategic policies that set the policy framework for all the neighbourhood plans in the District:

+- Policy 2 Strategic Development establishing the key principles for all development in the District, including how development around the edges of existing rural settlements should be managed. - Policy 3 Development Hierarchy defining the position of all settlements in the District into a hierarchy based on their population and services; Henfield is identified as a 'Larger Village' and Small Dole a 'Smaller Village'. - Policy 4 Settlement Expansion providing for the growth of settlements to meeting identified local housing, employment and community needs. - Policy 9 Employment Development protecting existing employment sites and encouraging their appropriate expansion. - Policy 10 Rural Economic Development encouraging development to promote local employment opportunities. - Policy 12 Vitality & Viability of Existing Retail Centres defining Henfield as a 'Secondary Centre' in the District retail hierarchy. - Policy 13 Town Centre Uses managing the mix of village centre uses. - Policy 15 Housing Provision requiring neighbourhood plans to make provision in total for 1,500 new homes in the plan period, reflecting the position of settlements in the hierarchy of Policy. - Policy 25 Natural Environment and Landscape Character protecting the landscape, landform and development pattern of the District.